-- Subscriber entity (private person, legal entity, organizational unit not having a legal identity, hardware device owned by these entities or persons) that: (1) is the subject identified by the certificate issued to this entity, (2) possess a private key associated with the certificate issued to the entity and (3) does not issue certificates to other parties. - Terms & Conditions for Certum Qualified Trust Services a document regulating basic rights and obligations of the parties to the certification service agreement. - Timestamp token electronic data, binding any action or fact with precise moment of time, creating a confirmation that action or fact happened preceding specific moment in time.
+Subscriber - entity (private person, legal entity, organizational unit not having a legal identity, hardware device owned by these entities or persons) that: (1) is the subject identified by the certificate issued to this entity, (2) possess a private key associated with the certificate issued to the entity and (3) does not issue certificates to other parties.
+Subscriber is also a natural person or a legal entity or an unincorporated entity that uses the service of qualified time stamping, signature/seal validation and signature/seal preservation and registered electronic delivery eDelivery.

-- Timestamping service basing on attaching time signature to electronic data, logically bounded with signed data or electronic signature; timestamp is certified by authority providing appropriate services. - Electronic Timestamp Authority (TSA) entity issuing timestamp tokens. - Token element of data used for exchange between parties and containing information transformed by means of cryptographic techniques.
+- Terms & Conditions for Certum Qualified Trust Services a document regulating basic rights and obligations of the parties to the certification service agreement. - Timestamp token electronic data, binding any action or fact with precise moment of time, creating a confirmation that action or fact happened preceding specific moment in time. - Timestamping service basing on attaching time signature to electronic data, logically bounded with signed data or electronic signature; timestamp is certified by authority providing appropriate services. - Electronic Timestamp Authority (TSA) entity issuing timestamp tokens. - Token element of data used for exchange between parties and containing information transformed by means of cryptographic techniques.
 Token may be signed by a registration authority operator and may be used for authentication of its holder in the contact with a certification authority. - Trusted path connection allowing exchange of information associated with authentication of a user, an application or a device (e.g. an electronic cryptographic card), protected in a manner preventing violation of the integrity of transmitted data by any malicious application. - Trusted Third Party (TTP) institution or its representative trusted by an authenticated entity and/or entity performing verification and other entities in the area of operations associated with security and authentication. - Valid Certificate public key certificate is valid only when (a) it has been issued by a certification authority, (b) has been accepted by the subscriber (subject of the certificate) and (c) it has not been revoked. - Validation of public key certificates -allowing validation whether the certificate is revoked.
 This problem may be solved by the interested entity on the basis of CRL or by the issuer of the certificate or an authorized representative on entity's request, directed to OCSP server. - Validation of signature aims at (1) verification of the signature being created by private key corresponding to public key, included in the certificate signed by certification authority, and (2) verification whether signed message (document) has not been modified since the time of signature creation. - Violation (e.g. data breach) revelation of information to an unauthorized person, or interference that violate security system policy, resulting in unauthorized (intended or unintended) revelation, modification, destruction or compromise of any object. - X.500 international norm, specifying Directory Access Protocol and Directory Service Protocol.